ProPublica is your best friend right now. They are investigative journalists making good on the promise of The Fourth Estate.

 We built ProPublica's first website.
 This time we again built from the ground up, on Craft CMS.

 Once they moved beyond start-up stage, ProPublica built a digital team in house.
 We augmented that team and owned the overall architecture and implementation of the new Craft CMS site.

 Solspace has been honored to serve ProPublica as their web development agency since 2008.
 They are an extremely busy investigative journalism organization with a critical role in our democracy.
-In these trying times, in this turbulent age, they offer sober perspective, in-depth evidence-based reporting and data-driven investigation.
+In these trying times, in this turbulent age, they offer a sober perspective, in-depth evidence-based reporting, and data-driven investigation.
 We know that we must work at the speed of their business, staying reliable and flexible and fast—providing consistently excellent results.
 The tools we choose must do the same.

 Solspace has been a trusted partner of ProPublica since 2008.
 We’re trusted because we come through time and time again with great solutions and expert advice, and are always there when they need us but stay out of their way when they don’t.
 We know our client, and we know this formula works.
 So when it came time for ProPublica to choose a new CMS to support a new version of their website, based on what we know, we argued for Craft CMS.

 There’s a reason that even in this modern age of quick fixes and cheap substitute products from all over, quality still counts.
 People in positions of responsibility generally don’t have the time to manage assets that don’t work properly, and generally aren’t interested in the additional business risks associated with second-rate tools.
 There are still many situations when the only real solution to a problem is excellence provided by quality craft and years of experience.